MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/foundation-blueprint.md

 > [!div class="nextstepaction"]
 > [Deploy the blueprint sample](/azure/governance/blueprints/samples/caf-foundation/deploy)

-When you're ready to exand this foundation into your first landing zone, see [Transition existing Azure environments to the Azure landing zone conceptual architecture](../enterprise-scale/transition.md).
+When you're ready to expand this foundation into your first landing zone, see [Transition existing Azure environments to the Azure landing zone conceptual architecture](../enterprise-scale/transition.md).